-What advice do you have for someone who wants to copy you and get some attention with a viral project?
+What advice do you have for someone who wants to run a viral marketing campaign?

 It’s nearly impossible to predict virality, but there’s things you can do to improve your chances.
 I think the most important piece would be work on things that are controversial and piggy back off of current events that people are already focusing on.
 There’s a lot of eyes on San Francisco’s problems so it was easy to get media attention because the news networks were already covering it.
 Covid-19 is the obvious area of focus right now.

 Definitely!
 I think everyone does.
 For me, having a small win like Snapcrap was helpful in that it showed me you don’t need to be the best engineer to build something useful.
 I also think it's really important to have faith in the process and believe that it will pay off in the future.
 The first couple months I spent coding I literally had no idea what I was doing and wanted to give up, but I had some weird evidenceless belief that eventually I would receive value from the experience.